libmapper/libmapper/doc/tutorial.md

 automatically.
 For example, if `minimum` and `maximum` are provided, it will be possible to create linear-scaled connections very quickly.
-If `unit` is provided, the mapper will be able to similarly figure out a linear scaling based on unit conversion.
-(Centimeters to inches for example.)^[Currently automatic unit-based scaling is not a supported feature, but will be added in the future.
+If `unit` is provided, the mapper will be able to similarly figure out a linear scaling based on unit conversion (from centimeters to inches for example).
+Currently automatic unit-based scaling is not a supported feature, but will be added in the future.
 You can take advantage of this future development by simply providing unit information whenever it is available.
-It is also helpful documentation for users.]
+It is also helpful documentation for users.

 Notice that optional values are provided as `void*` pointers.
 This is because a signal can either be `float` or `int`, and your maximum and